-As of January 31, 2009, the Company had cash, cash equivalents and marketable securities of \$887,000.
-Since inception, the Company has relied primarily upon proceeds from private placements of its shares of common stock and warrant exercises as its primary sources of financing to fund its operations.
+As of April 30, 2009, the Company had cash, cash equivalents and marketable securities of \$404,000.
+Since inception, the Company has relied primarily upon proceeds from private placement of its shares and warrant exercises as its primary sources of financing to fund its operations.
 We anticipate continuing to rely on sales of our common stock in order to continue to fund our business operations.
 Issuances of additional shares will result in dilution to our existing stockholders.
 There is no assurance that we will be able to complete any additional sales of our equity securities or that we will be able arrange for other financing to fund our planned business activities.